killera/killera.github.com/_drafts/2018-10-23-performance-tuning-checklist.md

 ---
 title: Performance tuning Checklist
 category: development
-tags: [sql, dot net, performance tuning, sql server]
+tags: [sql, dot net, performance tuning, sql server, open xml sdk]
 layout: post
 lang: en
 ---

-I worked on some performance tuning tasks recently.
+I and my team members did some performance tuning tasks recently.
+I summarized a checklist for performance tuning.
+I will add more into this checklist once I have some new thoughts.

 ## CheckList